UniMath/agda-unimath/CODINGSTYLE.md

 * The capitalized part of a name only appears at the end of the name.
 * Unicode symbols are used sparingly, and only following established mathematical practice.
 * Abbreviations are used sparingly, as they also impair the readability of the code.
 * If a symbol is not available, the concept is described in words or abbreviated words.
-For example, the equality symbol = is not available to the user to assert an equality.
-Hence, we write Id x y to assert equality, referring to the identity type, and we do not use a new symbol.
-* The readability of the code has a high priority.
+* The readability of the code has high priority.
 Therefore we try to avoid subtly different variations of the same symbol.
+  The only exception to this rule is the use of the [full width equals sign](https://www.fileformat.info/info/unicode/char/ff1d/index.htm) for identity type formation, as the standard equals sign is a reserved symbol in Agda.

 ## Indentation